 LOC-I is generally defined as an adverse flight condition that has placed an airplane outside of the normal flight envelope with a potential inability of the pilot to control the airplane using traditional pilot skills.
 Aviation Performance Solutions

 It is not just new pilots that demonstrate this deficit in skill and knowledge.
-The “comfort zone” can be reinforced over years of flying.
+The “comfort zone” grows increasingly smaller with years of flying.
 Most experienced aviators have not done a comprehensive stall series in years, avoiding any full-control maneuvers with great fear (failure in Flight Review).
 Consequently, these skills will be unavailable when required for upset survival.
 It takes a skillful and compassionate aviation educator to move a fearful pilot to the edges of the flight envelope.
 There must be trust and motivation on the part of the pilot to make this training successful.

 Equipped with only the skills gained from normal licensing training, a pilot may be unable to cope in this environment.
 Delayed reaction, fear, panic, combined with an inability to correctly interpret foreign visual and other sensory cues, and a lack of the skill set required to correctly apply counterintuitive control inputs for safe recovery within this critical window, may all prevent an ill-prepared pilot from surviving an upset.
 Aviation Performance Solutions